sgtlambda/fieldwork/README.md

-jannieforms
+fieldwork
 ===========
+**Web forms for cool people**

-Jannieforms will make your life easier by dealing with the trivial tasks of building web forms such as markup generation, validation and sanitization.
+Fieldwork will make your life easier by dealing with the trivial tasks of building web forms such as markup generation, validation and sanitization.

  - Define entire forms using **PHP only**.
 All HTML and JavaScript code will be generated for you.
  - Sanitizes and validates **client-side for convenience + performance** and **server-side for security**.